crate/crate-howtos/docs/best-practices/data-import.rst

 :replicas:
   1

-So we recommend you choose the number of shards wisely.
+We recommend you choose the number of shards wisely.
 They depend on the number of nodes in the cluster as well as on the amount of data that goes into the table.